 |Total: $40,000||Total: $30,000|

-As you can see, this company’s current assets are $40,000, and their current liabilities are $30,000.
+The company’s current assets are $40,000, and the current liabilities are $30,000.
 We subtract current liabilities from current assets to get a net working capital of $10,000, meaning this company has positive net working capital.

 Positive vs. Negative Working Capital